bart0040/security-opdr-3/README.md

 Step 2
 - register with whatever email  you want
 - try to click in dashboard on TEST
-- you will see a 403 error page
+- you will see an empty
 - go back and logout

 Step 3